 This includes mostly inmates and those that are incarcerated, however, it will also include those that are addicted to opioids, prescription drugs, alcohol, etc… When they cannot break free, we will seek to help them to break free.

 People are dying every day from overdoses of heroin and prescription drugs.
 I believe that frequency and reach of excellent teaching is key to setting them free.
 That means that the people listening to the radio show will know that every time they tune in, they will hear a half hour of audio that is specifically devoted to getting free.
-Hope for Convicts and Opioid Addicts airs Monday through Friday 8:00 pm to 8:30 pm on AM 1160 Hope for Your Life.
+Hope for Convicts and Opioid Addicts airs Monday through Friday 8:00 pm to 8:30 pm.

 For the five years that I was in prison, one of my most precious possessions was my Sony Walkman.
 I listened to Christian radio day and night.
 It transformed and helped me.
 It discipled me, taught me and nurtured me.
 There may have been a few ministries coming into the prison, but by far 90% of my transformation occurred because of Christian radio.